|

 What distinguishes Broyden's combined method from the generic Broyden's method is the update of the Jacobian approximation.
 The Broyden's combined method uses the following update rule

-\begin{cases} \mathbf{H}_{k+1}^{-1} = \mathbf{H}_k^{-1} - \displaystyle\frac{\mathbf{H}_k^{-1} \Delta\mathbf{f}_k - \Delta\mathbf{x}_k}{\mathbf{C}_g \Delta\mathbf{f}_k} \mathbf{C}_g & \left\| \displaystyle\frac{\Delta\mathbf{x}_k^\top \Delta\mathbf{x}_{k-1}}{\Delta\mathbf{x}_k^\top \mathbf{H}_k^{-1} \Delta\mathbf{f}_k} \right\| < \left\| \displaystyle\frac{\Delta\mathbf{f}_k^\top \Delta\mathbf{f}_{k-1}}{\Delta\mathbf{f}_k^\top\Delta\mathbf{f}_k} \right\| \\ \mathbf{H}_{k+1}^{-1} = \mathbf{H}_k^{-1} - \displaystyle\frac{\mathbf{H}_k^{-1} \Delta\mathbf{f}_k-\Delta\mathbf{x}_k}{\mathbf{C}_b \Delta\mathbf{f}_k} \mathbf{C}_b & \text{otherwise} \end{cases} \text{,}
+\left\| \displaystyle\frac{\Delta\mathbf{x}_k^\top \Delta\mathbf{x}_{k-1}}{\Delta\mathbf{x}_k^\top \mathbf{H}_k^{-1} \Delta\mathbf{f}_k} \right\| < \left\| \displaystyle\frac{\Delta\mathbf{f}_k^\top \Delta\mathbf{f}_{k-1}}{\Delta\mathbf{f}_k^\top\Delta\mathbf{f}_k} \right\| \\

-with \mathbf{C}_g = \Delta\mathbf{x}_k^\top \mathbf{H}_k^{-1}, \mathbf{C}_b = \Delta\mathbf{f}_k^\top, \Delta\mathbf{x}_k = \mathbf{x}_{k+1} - \mathbf{x}_k, and \Delta\mathbf{f}_k = \mathbf{f}(\mathbf{x}_{k+1}) - \mathbf{f}(\mathbf{x}_k).
+with \(\mathbf{C}_g = \Delta\mathbf{x}_k^\top \mathbf{H}_k^{-1}\), \(\mathbf{C}_b = \Delta\mathbf{f}_k^\top\), \(\Delta\mathbf{x}_k = \mathbf{x}_{k+1} - \mathbf{x}_k\), and \(\Delta\mathbf{f}_k = \mathbf{f}(\mathbf{x}_{k+1}) - \mathbf{f}(\mathbf{x}_k)\).
 Such a rule allows Broyden's combined method to adapt to the problem's behavior, switching between the good and bad methods based on the convergence history.

 For more details on the Broyden's methods refer to the references: Broyden C.G., A class of methods for solving nonlinear simultaneous equations, Mathematics of Computation, 19 (1965), pp. 577-593, 10.1090/s0025-5718-1965-0198670-6, and Martinez J., Ochi L., Sobre dois métodos de broyden, Matemática Aplicada e Computacional, IV Congresso Nacional de Matemática Aplicada e Computacional, Rio de Janeiro, Brasil, setembro de 1981.

-, the implemented Broyden's class for the combined method can be used as a good or bad solver by setting the appropriate parameters.
+NOTE: In Optimist, the implemented Broyden's class for the combined method can be used as a good or bad solver by setting the appropriate parameters.

 N | Dimension of the root-finding problem. |